interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/installing.rst

 ::

-  java -jar interactivespaces-workbench-installer-x.y.z-standard.jar
+  java -jar interactivespaces-workbench-installer-x.y.z.jar

-where *x.y.z* is the version of the Interactive Spaces Workbench you are installing.
+where ``x.y.z`` is the version of the Interactive Spaces Workbench you are installing.

 Updating An Installation